A Walk in the Woods (film): Plot

-After living in the UK for ten years, author Bill Bryson has moved back to his hometown in New Hampshire.
+After living in the UK for ten years, author Bill Bryson has moved back to the US and is living in New Hampshire.
 Now in his 60s, he has been living there peacefully.
 A television interview reports that he has published several popular books and there is speculation he will be writing more.
 Bryson, however, has no such plans.

 Bryson and his wife Catherine attend a funeral.
 Afterwards, he takes a stroll up to the nearby Appalachian Trail, and suddenly decides he will hike its entire length.
 Catherine objects, presenting many accounts of accidents and murders on the trail.
-She relents on condition that he not travel alone.
+She relents on the condition that he not travel alone.
 He agrees and searches for a friend willing to join him.
 Everyone declines his invitation; some declare him insane.
 Finally, he is contacted by Stephen Katz, an old friend who offers to be a hiking companion.
 Despite appearances, Stephen claims to be fit enough for the challenge.
 Bill's wife is unhappy with his choice, but relents.

 Within less than a mile of their departure point, as groups of hikers overtake and pass them, they begin to grasp the difficulty of their ambition.
 Shortly after, a group of young children effortlessly runs by them up the trail, laughing and calling out to each other.
 Seeing others pass by so easily motivates them to carry on.
-And so they move on, day by day, making more or less pleasant acquaintances, having more or less pleasant experiences.
-Some time later they reach a hut, having hiked miserably through pouring rain.
+Weeks pass, and they overcome obstacles and encounter interesting characters together, some friendlier and some more hostile.
+One day, having hiked miserably through pouring rain, they reach a hut.
 Carved into the log wall is an Appalachian Trail map showing the trail and their present location.
 They realize they have finished less than half of the trail after spending three months on it.
-Eventually they trek into a restricted section posted "for experienced hikers only".
+The two ultimately trek into a restricted section posted "for experienced hikers only".
 While maneuvering their heavy and awkward backpacks alongside a precipitous drop, Bill trips and pulls Stephen with him down a steep, rocky cliff.
 They fall about fifteen feet onto a ledge spacious enough to be comfortable, but far enough below the trail to be unable to get back up to resume the hike.
 They spend the night there with no clear hope of rescue.
-Luckily, the next day they are awakened by early morning hikers who are able to get them off the ledge.
+The next day, they are awakened by early morning hikers who are able to get them off the ledge.